-Insuring a motorcycle is cheaper than insuring a car, but it can take work to find the best deal.
-We’re here to help.
+In 2021, as in every other year, insuring a motorcycle is cheaper than insuring a car, but it can take work to find the best deal.
+We’re here to help

 GEICO is generally your best bet.
 But it pays to shop around.